Orrick Glenday Johns: Personal life

 His first wife was Margarite Frances Baird, also known as Peggy Baird and Peggy Cowley from her second marriage to Malcolm Cowley.
-Johns was married to Grace Wilson from 1917-1926.
-His third wife was Caroline Blackman (1929-1936) who bore him a daughter named Charis in 1931, and subsequently was institutionalized for mental illness.
+Johns was married to Grace Wilson from 1917 to 1926.
+His third wife was Caroline Blackman (1929–1936) who bore him a daughter named Charis in 1931, and subsequently was institutionalized for mental illness.
 She starved herself to death in a sanitarium.
-His fourth wife was Doria Berton (1937-1946) who bore him a daughter named Deborah.
+His fourth wife was Doria Berton (1937–1946) who bore him a daughter named Deborah.

-Orrick Johns committed suicide by poisoning himself in Danbury, Connecticut. on July 8, 1946.
+Orrick Johns died by suicide by poisoning himself in Danbury, Connecticut. on July 8, 1946.

 He is mentioned in Kenneth Rexroth's poem "Thou Shalt Not Kill" as "hopping into the surf on his one leg".